bgins/elm-pages-blog/content/posts/nginlog.md

 }
 ---

-nginlog is an nginx traffic analysis tool.
+Nginlog is an nginx traffic analysis tool.
 I submitted nginlog as my final project for the 2017 Full Stack Web Development course at Portland State University.

-nginlog consists of two components.
+Nginlog consists of two components.
 A server component logs HTTP requests, and a client application displays the data in charts and a map.

 ## Server